r4dr3fr4d/pyergo60/README.md

 # PyErgo60

 Reference project for [Pykeeb](https://github.com/raycewest/pykeeb) and my custom keyboard.
-The script is a good example to see how Pykeeb is used - an actual walkthrough of it will be added soon.
+The script is a good example to see how Pykeeb is used - an actual walkthrough of the code will be added soon.
+Very alpha, YMMV if you try to print, so be careful - printing smaller parts or components to test isn't a bad idea.

 # Dependencies
 [Pykeeb](https://github.com/raycewest/pykeeb)